Columnstore indexes - Query performance

 Columnstore indexes can achieve up to 100x better performance on analytics and data warehousing workloads and up to 10x better data compression than traditional rowstore indexes.
 These recommendations help your queries achieve the very fast query performance that columnstore indexes are designed to provide.
 Further explanations about columnstore performance are at the end.

 Here are some recommendations for achieving the high-performance columnstore indexes are designed to provide.

 1. Organize data to eliminate more rowgroups from a full table scan

 Leverage insert order.
 In common case in traditional data warehouse, the data is indeed inserted in time order and analytics is done in time dimension.
 For example, analyzing sales by quarter.
 For this kind of workload, the rowgroup elimination happens automatically.
 In SQL Server 2016 (13.x), you can find out number rowgroups skipped as part of query processing.

 Leverage the rowstore clustered index.
-If the common query predicate is on a column (e.g. C1) that is unrelated to insert order of the row, you can create a rowstore clustered index on columns C1 and then create clustered columnstore index by dropping the rowstore clustered index. if you create the clustered columnstore index explicitly using
+If the common query predicate is on a column (for example, C1) that is unrelated to the insert order of the row, you can create a rowstore clustered index on columns C1 and then create clustered columnstore index by dropping the rowstore clustered index. if you create the clustered columnstore index explicitly using

 MAXDOP = 1, the resulting clustered columnstore index is perfectly ordered on column C1.
 If you specify